The further estimations of the Q-balls with one-loop motivated effective potential

 where the total conserved charge is,

 We should further investigate the properties of Friedberg-Lee-Sirlin Q-balls such as their stability.
-For simplicity, we keep several dominant terms in the expression of the energy and this approximation is acceptable for large Q-balls.
-The reduced energy is,

-We extremize the reduced energy expression (18) with respect to radius $R$ and coefficient $\alpha$ respectively because this kind of Q-ball model does not involve the variables $R$ and $\alpha$ which should be confirmed.
+We extremize the energy expression (16) with respect to radius $R$ and coefficient $\alpha$ respectively because this kind of Q-ball model does not involve the variables $R$ and $\alpha$ which should be confirmed.
 We perform the derivation $\frac{\partial E}{\partial R}|_{R=R_{cl}}=0$ to find the approximate critical radius of Q-balls,